w3c/opentrack-cg/spec/model/overview.md

 * **[Field Trials Rounds](#field-trials-rounds)**.
 Rounds of Field Events include one of several rounds of [Trials](#field-trials), where athletes have different attempts to achieve their best performance in the competition.

+* **[Competition Entries](#competition-entries)** are those athletes or teams that take part in an Athletics event, identified by specific information such as bib number, and best performance for the specific discipline of the event.
+This entry information is relative to the competition and relevant for **[Results](#results)**.

-* **[Participation](#participation)**.
-Stages within the process of taking part in an Athletics event, from entering the competition to complete the competition, achieving a specific performance, being reflected on the **[Results](#results)** —list of competitors with their **performances** after an event or a concrete round— It serves as ranking for each stage of the competition.
+* **[Results](#results)** is a list of competitors (entries in the competition) with their **performances** after an event or a concrete round— It serves as ranking for each stage of the competition.
 Result list items will include information about the impact of the performance in the competition (i.e., records, disqualifications, competition 'under protest', etc.).

 * **[Performances](#performances)**.
 Resulting competitor's accomplishment recognized by judges after a competition round.
 Measurements depend on the type of discipline (i.e., running performances are measured as time, jumps and throws are measured in centimetres).
 It may include information about the conditions in which competitor got the performance (e.g., wind speed).